h4cktoria/Marinette/README.md

 PLEASE MAKE SURE YOU UNDERSTAND MOST OF THE MINISCRIPT IMPLICIT BEHAVIOUR BEFORE MAKING A PULL REQUEST!
 This includes, but not limits, to understanding of:

 -    Behaviour of `range()`
--    How base class and it's instance behave
+-    How base class and it's instances behave
 -    Functions, list items and map items references
 -    How different default routine arguments behave